MikeWoodward/English-Football-Forecasting/Notes/data_sources.md

 # ENFA

 This is the best data.
-I only found three errors in the entire data set.
+I only found three errors in the entire data set: https://enfa.co.uk/.
+The data has been purchased by the English Football League and may be commercially available in late 2025.

 # Football league web pages

+This data looks very similar to the ENFA data set but it makes venue and attendance data freely available. https://www.englishfootballleaguetables.co.uk/

 # Football club history